The Garden at Miserden

 Admission – £7.50 for adults, children free.

-Dogs are not allowed in to the garden, but are welcome in the nursery and the cafe if they are on a lead.
+Dogs are not allowed in to the garden, but are welcome in the nursery and the cafe if on a lead.

 Friends passes – permit entrance to the gardens for a season – £25 each or £40 for joint, available from Miserden Nursery.